ginjo/rack_warden/README.md

 ### Database

-As a default, RackWarden will use a sqlite3 in-memory database (that starts fresh each time you boot your app).
+As a default, RackWarden will use a sqlite3 database created in your app's root.
 To use the database specified in your project, just pass ```:auto``` to the ```:database_config``` setting.
 Pass ```:file``` to set up a sqlite3 database in your app's working directory.
 Or pass your own custom database specification (a url or hash).
 If you use a database other than sqlite3, you will need to include the respective DataMapper extension gem in your Gemfile or in your manually installed gem list.
 For MySQL, use dm-mysql-adapter, for Postgres use dm-postgres-adapter.
 See the DataMapper site for more info on database adapters.

     # Database specification as a url
     database_config: 'sqlite3:///path/to/my/database.sqlite3.db'